z3db0y/rays-client/README.md

 # ![[RAYS] Client](./splash.png)
 The official repo of the [RAYS] clan krunker client.

+# NOTE: This client has been accused of being phishing malware, and with it's reputation destroyed I will no longer provide updates for it.
+(Thanks Noon)

 ## Features:
   - Uncap FPS
   - Discord Activity
   - Alt Manager

 ...and many more!

-# Note to krunker devs: If you want a feature removed, please contact me and I will remove it asap if it's against ToS

 ## <a target="_blank" href="https://discord.gg/C4k9uVnPwP"><img src="https://cdn.z3db0y.com/discord.svg" valign="middle" style="height: 1em"> Support Server</a>